superchris/codemash-2024/index.md

 - HTTP is stateless, but applications are not
 - Code organization was pretty random :(
 - Perl is a write only language ;)
+- DB stored procs that generated HTML
+  - Need I say more?

 ---